HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ### Actions you can take

 The sustainability of websites needs to be taken into account.
 As of today, there is still a lot to be done.
-If needed, you should start with some of the resources recommended above to gain awareness on this subject (and spread the word).
+If needed, you should start with some of the resources recommended above to gain awareness on this subject —and spread the word.

 To get started on an existing website, you can: